HabitatFramework/UserGuide/interface/interface.rst

 MapInfo
 """""""

-.. sidebar:: Note

-	The Cosmetic layer should be used due to the time required for MapInfo to add a new polygon to the full HLU layer.

 To perform a physical split:

 * Set the Cosmetic layer as ‘Editable’ and draw the polygon to split by.

+..
+Tip:: The Cosmetic layer should be used due to the time required for MapInfo to add a new polygon to the full HLU layer.

 * Set the HLU layer as ‘Editable’.
 * Select the polygon you wish to split and go to Objects > Set Target.
 * Select the polygon in the Cosmetic layer and go to Objects > Split.